-Malabar Farm State Park is, in my opinion, one of Ohio’s most versatile state parks located in Lucas, Ohio.
-Malabar Farm State Park offers a full day of outdoor fun for the entire family.
+Malabar Farm State Park is, in my opinion, one of Ohio’s most versatile state parks!
+Located just 20 minutes from downtown Mansfield in Richland County, Malabar Farm State Park offers a full day of outdoor fun for the entire family.
 Hiking, educational opportunities, literature studies, and history – there’s a lot to enjoy at Malabar Farm.

 Why is Malabar Farm famous?

 Malabar Farm is the home of Pulitzer-prize winner author, Louis Bromfield.
 Bromfield grew up in Mansfield and moved back to Ohio as the groanings of WW2 began in Europe.
 Malabar Farm was also the wedding site of Humphrey Bogart and Lauren Bacall.
-Visitors to Malabar Farm can learn more about this by touring the Big House.
+Visitors to Malabar Farm can learn more about the famous nuptials by touring the Big House.

 Begin your visit to Malabar Farm at the Visitor Center.
 The interactive displays help kids and adults learn about farming and conservation.
 You’ll be able to see a model of the park, plus quiz your knowledge about livestock and soil.